usnistgov/gzaprsros/Worlds/Readme.md

 We will assume g++ is already installed.
 The g++ preprocessor is used for #define value definitions that are embedded in the template SDF files to delineate conditional inclusions.
 The template folder contains parts of the world with embedded preprocessor conditionals to factor in or out certain configurations.
-Then, the Perl script removecomments.perl, which is part of the folder, is used to clear out the comments left behind by the g++ preprocessor.
+Then, the Perl script removecomments.perl, which is part of the folder, is used to clear out the comments non-SDF/XML header left behind by the g++ preprocessor.
 All these components are combined into the selected aprs version  to produce the aprs-lab.world  file used by the gzaprsros application.

 Double click on the world_setup.bash file or invoke the world_setup.bash  script from the command line.
 Once invoked you will get a simple yad GUI as shown in the figure below to configure the aprs-lab.world  file used by the gzaprsros application.